Did You Know

 Institute for Tribal Environmental Professionals

-The Institute for Tribal Environmental Professionals focuses on the protection and sustainability of Native American land, strengthening tribal capacity and sovereignty in environmental and resource management through culturally relevant education, research, partnerships and policy-based services.
+The Institute for Tribal Environmental Professionals (ITEP) focuses on protecting and sustaining Native American land, strengthening tribal capacity and sovereignty in environmental and resource management through culturally relevant education, research, partnerships, and policy-based services.

 The Development program of ONAI focuses on locating resources for NAUs Native American and Indigenous community.
 Current work is focused on an expansion of the Native American Cultural Center to include additional office spaces, classrooms, and activity areas for the community.